jwmulholland/resume/resume-traditional.md

 * fifthrevision.com

 # Hello
-I am a technologist with more than 7 years of experience managing and building for web and mobile.
-In my work, I'm passionate about creating meaningful impact using technology and thoughtful design.
+I am a technologist passionate about building products that people love.
+I have more than 9 years of experience managing and building web and mobile products.

 # Experience

+## Self-employed {.detail}
+*Freelance, since May 2017*

+Worked as a design consultant for Escher Reality, a Y-Combinator backed startup making Augmented Reality (AR) SDKs.
+In addition to creating the brand identity, website and other collatorals, I designed single and multi user AR experiences in Unity for mobile that showcases the technology.

+Designed and built animations for an LED matrix display (in Arduino) for a yet to be launched IOT device.
+The animations were designed to feel fluid and organic with a goal of informing the user the current operational status of the device.

+Worked with a team of consultants to use human-centered design methods to design a business strategy for a major telecommunications company.

-## Co-founder, Product and UI {.detail}
+## Co-founder, Product and Experience {.detail}
 *Echlo, since Jan 2016*

-* Echlo makes Pulse, an iOS app that uses location to make finding friends and going out easy.
-* The product was developed off a core idea and iterated on with a small group of users.
-* Designed all the brand, UI and UX elements and implemented the UI for the iOS app in Swift.
-* Created a reusable CSS library and implemented the web apps in React, and created all public facing websites the company and product.
+Worked on, as a co-founder, to develop a product based on the idea that location data is always available on mobile and can be used to foster better relationships for the user.
+Created the product plan, market tested and iterated upon the initial hunch with a set of test users.
+Designed all the brand, UI and UX elements and implemented the Swift and web applications.

 ## Senior Program Manager {.detail}
 *Microsoft, Oct 2011 - Dec 2015*

-* Product owner for all compose related experiences in Outlook.com.
+Worked as product owner for all compose related experiences in Outlook.com.
 I transitioned the core experience with the Hotmail to Outlook.com redesign, and modernized the files and attachment experiences.
-Collaborated with other mail teams to create a unified experience and helped define our design system for the web.
+Collaborated with other teams to create a cross platform experience and helped define the design system for Microsoft online services.

-* Product owner for power user features such as Sweep and Rules for automatically managing emails.
-* Performed human factors work such as app animations and interaction models for contact picker, keyboard shortcuts and message list selection.
+Worked on shipping new and refining existing features for Outlook.com around user interface and email management.
+My approach typically includes defining key to drive the design of the feature, and prototyping and refining it based on user feedback.

-* Collaborated extensively with Research and Design to prototype opportunities for lightweight apps in the Office 365 ecosystem.
-* Product owner for Twist, a reply-based photo app targeted at teens, working across research, design, engineering, legal and marketing from start to launch.
+Collaborated with Research and Design in Office 365 to identify and prototype mobile application opportunities.
+The process involved foundational research, ideation, validation and prototyping.
+Among them, I worked as the product owner for Twist, a photo communications app, leading the effort across research, design, engineering, legal and marketing from start to launch.

 ## IT Specialist {.detail}
 *IBM, Aug 2008 - July 2010*

-* I joined IBM straight out of college and got a great education in software engineering there.
-I had an opportunity to work on both low level device drivers and user interfaces.
-Ultimately, an opportunity to both design and develop a customer facing app on a touch screen kiosk kindled my love for UX.
+Joined IBM straight out of college and got a great start in software engineering.
+Worked on building both low level device drivers and user facing applications.
+My love for UX started here with an opportunity to both design and develop a customer facing app deployed on a touch screen device.

-## Freelancer {.detail}
-*Since 2000*

-* I've done various print, digital and web development work for organizations from amateur improv groups to startups.

 # Education

 ## Masters in Human-Computer Interaction {.detail}